aryna-yukhnevich/dev/README.md

 }
 ```
 **Recipients Configuration**:
-- in the `recipient` parameter, enter an e-mail address of a person / delivery list to receive failure notifications or Daily Digest reports.
+- `recipient` - an e-mail address of a person / delivery list to receive failure notifications or Daily Digest reports.
 **Note**: e-mail address must be verified in AWS SES.
-- in the `delivery_method` parameter, enter the delivery method name (specified in the general settings).
+- `delivery_method` - the delivery method name (specified in the general settings).
-- in the `monitoring_group` parameter, enter the monitoring group name (specified in the monitoring groups settings).
+- `monitoring_group` - the monitoring group name (specified in the monitoring groups settings).
-- in the `alerts`, indicate whether this recipient would like to receive notifications on failed runs (true/false).
+- `alerts` - indicate whether this recipient would like to receive notifications on failed runs (true/false).
-- in the `digest`, indicate whether this recipient would like to receive Daily Digest (true/false).
+- `digest` - indicate whether this recipient would like to receive Daily Digest (true/false).

 ### 5. [Optional] Provide Replacements for Rlaceholders <a name="provide-replacements-for-placeholders"></a>
 The `replacements.json` file provides replacements list for placeholders in other setting JSON files.
 Placeholders inside general and other settings should be in double curly brackets (e.g. `<<value>>`).
 For example, we defined the value for `<<env>>` as `dev`.
 This means that during the deployment, wherever the `<<env>>` placeholder is used, it will be replaced with `dev`.